 CROSS_TOOLthe compiler which you want to use, gcc/keil/iar.

 In SConstruct file:

 RTT_ROOT This variable is the root directory of RT-Thread RTOS.
 If you build the porting in the bsp directory, you can use the default value.
 Also, you can set the root directory in

 When you set these variables correctly, you can use command:

 under BSP directory to simplely compile RT-Thread RTOS.

-If you want to generate the IDE's project file, you can use command:
+If you want to generate the IDE's project file, firstly you should change the

 to generate the project file.